-- Preview Email Newsletter

 University of Nebraska-Lincoln faculty offered expertise on California's drought recovery and U.S. trade policy for national news stories in January.
 The stories were among 30-plus featuring Husker faculty, staff, administrators, students, centers and programs during the month.

-* Brian Fuchs, a climatologist with the university's National Drought Mitigatio more PR
+* Brian Fuchs, a climatologist with the university's National Drought Mitigation Center, was interviewed for a Jan.
+9 CBS News st more PR

 PolyU develops novel antibody targeting fat cell protein, offering new approach to treating metabolism-related liver cancer (10)